GENI-NSF/geni-tools/README-omni.txt

  - `EMAIL` address of the member

-Note that slice membership is only supported at some `chapi` type clearinghouses.
+Note that slice membership is only supported at some `chapi` type clearinghouses, including the GENI Clearinghouse.
 Slice membership determines who has rights to get a slice credential and can act on the named slice.
 Additionally, all members of a slice ''may'' have their public SSH keys installed on reserved resources.

 Note also that just because a slice member has SSH keys registered does not mean that those SSH keys have been installed on all reserved compute resources.